Jurassic is (almost) All You Need: Few-Shot Meaning-to-Text Generation for Open-Domain Dialogue

-In Figure~\ref{ai-studio-fig}, the 2-shot tuning prompts are from the {\it music} and {\it movies} domains, and the test item is from the {\it restaurant} domain.
+In Figure~\ref{ai-studio-fig}, the 2-shot conditioning prompts are from the {\it music} and {\it movies} domains, and the test item is from the {\it restaurant} domain.
 We generate multiple outputs, shown in italics, to illustrate the effect of temperature.
 All of the outputs are natural and coherent.
 Only the last output, {\it Babbo restaurant is rated outstanding.
 I heard they serve great food}, fails to realize all the MR attributes, missing eatType=bistro and food=French.

 The 2-shot experiments are intended to create a challenging task for testing the models' ability to generalize.
-In addition to 2-shot tuning with the 2 examples in Figure~\ref{ai-studio-fig}, the test set consists of novel hand-crafted MRs that are currently not in Athena, which in some cases also use rare relations.
-The goal is to test how well the models do at realizing responses directly from the WikiData KG, without any domain-specific or relation-specific training.
+In addition to 2-shot conditioning with the two examples in Figure~\ref{ai-studio-fig}, the test set consists of novel hand-crafted MRs that are currently not in Athena, which in some cases also use rare relations.
+The goal is to test how well the models do at realizing responses directly from the WikiData KG, without any domain-specific or relation-specific conditioning.
 Table~\ref{ai-studio-fig} illustrates a good case of generalization to the restaurant domain.
 Table~\ref{table:kg_topics} indicates with a * those entities and relations corresponding to the novel MRs in our test set, and example novel MRs for each topic domain are in Figure~\ref{figure:athena-novel-MRs}.